manuel-guilbault/AspNetCore.NonInteractiveOidcHandlers/README.md

 access token, it will either call the `OnTokenAcquired` event or the `OnTokenRequestFailed` event, depending on the outcome.

-Listening to the `OnTokenRequestFailed` event doesn't prevent the delegating handler from throwing an exception when a token request fails.

 For exemple, the `OnTokenAcquired` event can be useful to retrieve the new refresh token when using the `refresh_token` grant type and when the OIDC server renews the refresh token every time an access token is requested for it (e.g. when Identity Server's